Bernard Jenkin: 3rd term (2001–2005)

+4th term (2005–2010)

-Jenkin was Deputy Chairman of the Conservative Party, and had responsibility for candidates, until 7 November 2006, when this role was given to John Maples.
+Jenkin was again re-elected at the 2005 general election with an increased vote share of 47.6% and an increased majority of 10,903.
+He was appointed as Deputy Chairman of the Conservative Party after the general election and served until 7 November 2006, when he was replaced by John Maples.
 Jenkin's deputy chairman role came to an end when, during a shadow cabinet reshuffle, he was offered another frontbench position, which he declined, reportedly saying to David Cameron that only a return to the shadow cabinet would interest him.

-In 2006, Jenkin used racial descriptor "coloured" when referring to a British Asian Conservative A-List candidate, Ali Miraj.
+In 2006, Jenkin faced criticism after he used the word "coloured" when referring to a British Asian Conservative A-List candidate, Ali Miraj.
+As of 2025, Jenkin uses the term "black and ethnic minority".

+5th term (2010–2015)

+Prior to the 2010 general election, Jenkin's constituency of North Essex was abolished and replaced with Harwich and North Essex.
+At the election, Jenkin was elected as MP for Harwich and North Essex with 46.9% of the vote and a majority of 11,447.

-Since May 2012, Jenkin has been consistently re-elected as an Executive of the 1922 Committee and remains an incumbent as of 6 Jul 2022.
+In May 2012, Jenkin was re-elected as a member of the Executive of the 1922 Committee.

 Jenkin, who gained a reputation as a critic of the Coalition government, led calls to drop the House of Lords Reform Bill 2012.
 Jenkin voted in favour of same sex marriage in 2013 "as a matter of principle", whilst acknowledging the decision to hold the debate caused much "political unhappiness".

 In January 2014, Jenkin drafted a letter calling for Prime Minister Cameron to renegotiate Britain's relationship with the EU to give the House of Commons powers to veto EU legislation, which was ultimately signed by 95 MPs, and reportedly backed by another six.
 Following the Scottish independence referendum and promises made to further devolve powers to Scotland, Jenkin called for the creation of an "English First Minister" and for departments responsible for policy that applied only in England to be accountable only to the English MPs.

+6th term (2015–2017)

-Following the 2015 general election, he was returned unopposed as the chairman of the Public Administration and Constitutional Affairs Select Committee.
+Jenkin was re-elected as MP for Harwich and North Essex at the 2015 general election with an increased vote share of 51% and an increased majority of 15,174.
+Following the general election, he was returned unopposed as the chairman of the Public Administration and Constitutional Affairs Select Committee.

-Jenkin was one of the most vocal supporters of the Eurosceptic pressure group Leave Means Leave.
+Jenkin was one of the most vocal supporters of the Eurosceptic pressure group Leave Means Leave, and was a prominent Leave supporter in the Brexit referendum.